10yard/dkafe/readme.md

 The special subfolder name **shell** can be used when you want to launch a batch file or shell script.
 Create a .bat or .sh file inside the **/shell** subfolder.
 The emulator number can be left blank.

 An accompanying icon in .png format should be placed into the **artwork/icons** folder or subfolder with the same name as the rom.
 Recommended icon size is 12px wide x 22px High.
-You can use the default_machine.png as a template.

-Hopefully that all makes sense.
-Refer to the example romlist.csv

 ![DKAFE slots](https://github.com/10yard/dkafe/blob/master/artwork/about/slots.png)